somersetgeology/gcr-csv/README.md

 OS OpenData

 Hillshade 5m.
-Derived from OS Terrain 5 &copy; Ordnance Survey 2020. obtained under educational licence from EDINA Digimap.
+Derived from OS Terrain 5 &copy; Ordnance Survey 2020.
+Obtained under educational licence from EDINA Digimap.
 For educational use only.

 Hillshade 25m.
 Derived from EU-DEM &copy; Copernicus Programme funded by the European Union.